intelie/gitbook-platform/featured-plugins/timescaledb.md

 ## Jobs Management

-Starting on plugin version 2.0.0, each compression task (i.e, compression, decompression, segmenting and compression policy) is performed asynchronously.
-This avoids issues when manually starting concurrent jobs, and makes it possible to the administrator to keep up on each scheduled job.
+Starting with plugin version 2.0.0, each compression task (i.e, compression, decompression, segmenting and compression policy) runs asynchronously.
+This avoids issues when trying to start concurrent jobs manually and allows the administrator to keep track of each scheduled job.

-After starting any of the compression task bellow, a new line will be added to the Jobs tab:
+After scheduling any of the above compression tasks, a new row will be added to the Jobs tab:

 ![Jobs Management](<../.gitbook/assets/image (188).png>)